 The Tuvatu Gold Project is located near the city of Nadi on the main island of Viti Levu in Fiji.
-The project is held within three contiguous Special Prospecting License ("SPL's") areas granted by the Mineral Resources Department of Fiji ("MRD") that collectively covers 121.65 square kilometers ("km") on the margins of the Navilawa Caldera.
+The project is held within three contiguous Special Prospecting License ("SPL's") areas granted by the Mineral Resources Department of Fiji ("MRD") that collectively covers 121.65 square kilometers ("km") within the Navilawa Caldera.